pedro-homero/pedro-homero.github.io/about.markdown

 Want to know more?
 Check my [bio](https://www.pedrohomero.com/bio/).

-*[For the geeks in the audience, this website is hosted on [Github Pages](https://pages.github.com/) and based on [Jekyll](https://jekyllrb.com) (with a neat theme called [Swiss](https://broccolini.net/swiss/)).
+*For the geeks in the audience, this website is hosted on [Github Pages](https://pages.github.com/) and based on [Jekyll](https://jekyllrb.com) (with a neat theme called [Swiss](https://broccolini.net/swiss/)).
 I write posts with [Markdown](https://en.wikipedia.org/wiki/Markdown) and  then Jekyll converts it to html.
-It's all very much static, ad-free, cookies- and tracking-free, etc.]*
+It's all very much static, ad-free, cookies- and tracking-free, etc. > [proof](https://themarkup.org/blacklight?url=pedrohomero.com) < *

 If you want to share anything I post here (be it text or images), you can do so by following this Creative Commons license: